bevyengine/bevy/_release-content/migration-guides/mesh_pipeline_view_layout.md

 `generate_view_layouts` is removed and `layout_entries` is private now.
 Please use `MeshPipelineViewLayouts::get_view_layout`.

-Mesh view bind group layout has more variants now and some dynamic uniforms such as distance fog, ssr, contact shadows, environment map are no longer necessarily exist.
+Mesh view bind group layout has more variants now and some dynamic uniforms such as distance fog, ssr, contact shadows, environment map are not guaranteed to exist.
 Please use `MeshViewBindGroup::main_offsets` to get the dynamic offsets.

 Before: